GafferHQ/gaffer/doc/source/Interface/ControlsAndShortcuts/index.md

 # Controls and Shortcuts #

-The following is a list of input device controls and shortcuts for manipulating the _Node Graph_, _Viewer_, and _Script Editor_.
+The following is a list of input device controls and shortcuts for manipulating the _Node Graph_, _Viewer_, and _Python Editor_.

 ## _Graph Editor_ ##